HackShitUp/data-mining-project/README.md

 Have the most up-to-date version of Python or Anaconda installed.
 Ensure that all files are within the same folder.

-In Terminal:
+### In Terminal:
-If simply downloading .zip

-1. ```$ cd Downloads``` or to directory where files are located
+1. ```$ cd ``` to whichever directory where the files are located
 2. Run command ```$ python3 final_project.py ```

-In Anaconda Navigator:
+### In Anaconda Navigator:

 1. Launch Jupyter Notebook
+2. Navigate to folder where files are located
-2. Open final_project.ipynb
+3. Open final_project.ipynb
-3. In the toolbar, select Cell and "Run All"
+4. In the toolbar, select Cell and "Run All"

+NOTE: The message "Using TensorFlow backend" is not an error but simply an information message.